-10.0 Corrective Actions and Mitigation
+9.0 Corrective Actions and Mitigation

 Corrective action and hazard tree mitigation can occur after all preliminary steps identified in this Policy are taken.
-Corrective actions include pruning and removal, and in the case of Heritage Trees, they may include site adjustments as well as recommendations made by Arborists or individuals with ISA TRAQ credentials.
-If the tree is a Heritage Tree, site adjustments and recommendations should be considered.
+Corrective actions include pruning and removal, and in the case of Heritage Trees, they may include site adjustments as well as Arborists' recommendations.
+If the tree is a Heritage Tree, site adjustments and Arborists' recommendations should be considered.
 Closure of the Target Area before corrective actions are taken will be the decision of the facility supervisor based on the Target(s) and the threat of the hazard if the tree is not an Extreme Hazard.